 - A new experimental geophysical fluid-dynamics laboratory with a one-meter diameter rotary table, a large-volume solenoid, and state-of-the-art velocimetry systems

 - The campus seismic network part of the Center for Embedded Networked Sensing, an inter-disciplinary NSF Science and Technology Center developing sensor networks technology

 We also have off-road field vehicles, a museum and teaching collection, thin-section and rock-crushing labs, electronics and prototyping shops.
 A GIS database and map server, and a computerizedVisualization Portal are also located nearby on campus.

 The UCLA Library is one of the top-ranked research libraries in the United States.
 It is greatly enhanced by the California Digital Library (CDL), which supports on-line the shared collections of the University of California and others, including the Melvyl Union Catalog, the California Periodicals database, CDL-hosted databases, archival collections held by UC and other California universities and museums, electronic journals, and other scholarly resources.

 The Geology/Geophysics Collection located in the Geology Building is part of the Science & Engineering Library (SEL), which also includes Chemistry, Physics, and Engineering/Mathematical Sciences collections located nearby.
 The Geology/Geophysics Collection is one of the largest repositories of geoscience literature in the country.
 It is strong in geology, geochemistry, geophysics, space physics, planetary science, and regional geology.
-Field-trip guidebooks, open-file reports, and CD-ROM databases are collected in addition to books and journals.
+Field-trip guidebooks, open-file reports, and databases are collected in addition to books and journals.